Required during first semester

 ETSL 550 Teaching English as a Second or Foreign Language to Adults (3) Designed to equip the learner to teach ESL/EFL learners in college, business, private tutoring and/or adult learning settings.
 Practical application to teaching situations in overseas and U.S. contexts is emphasized.

-ETSL 555 Teaching Grammar and Writing to ESL/EFL Learners (3) Methodology for intensive grammar instruction in English as a second or foreign language.
+ETSL 555 Teaching Grammar to ESL/EFL Learners (3) Methodology for intensive grammar instruction in English as a second or foreign language.

 ETSL 565 Teaching ESL/EFL Speaking and Listening (3) Methodology for oral language instruction in English as a second or foreign language.